pensando/pypi/src_dss/pensando_dss/docs/SecurityV1Api.md

     api_instance = security_v1_api.SecurityV1Api(api_client)
     o_name = "O.Name_example" # str |
     t_kind = "T.kind_example" # str | Kind represents the type of the API object. (optional)
-    t_api_version = "T.api-version_example" # str | APIVersion defines the version of the API object.
-This can only be set by the server. (optional) meta_tenant = "meta.tenant_example" # str | Tenant to which the object belongs to.
-This can be automatically filled in many cases based on the tenant the user, who created the object, belongs to.
-Must be alpha-numerics.
-Length of string should be between 1 and 48. (optional) meta_namespace = "meta.namespace_example" # str | Namespace of the object, for scoped objects.
-Must start and end with alpha numeric and can have alphanumeric, -, _, .
-Length of string should be between 2 and 64. (optional) meta_generation_id = "meta.generation-id_example" # str | GenerationID is the generation Id for the object.
-This is incremented anytime there is an update to the user intent, including Spec update and any update to ObjectMeta.
-System generated and updated, not updatable by user. (optional) meta_resource_version = "meta.resource-version_example" # str | Resource version in the object store.
-This is updated anytime there is any change to the object.
-System generated and updated, not updatable by user. (optional) meta_uuid = "meta.uuid_example" # str | UUID is the unique identifier for the object.
-This is generated on creation of the object.
-System generated, not updatable by user. (optional) meta_creation_time = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | CreationTime is the creation time of the object.
-System generated and updated, not updatable by user. (optional) meta_mod_time = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | ModTime is the Last Modification time of the object.
-System generated and updated, not updatable by user. (optional) meta_self_link = "meta.self-link_example" # str | SelfLink is a link for accessing this object.
-When the object is served from the API-GW it is the URI path.
-Example: - \"/v1/tenants/tenants/tenant2\" System generated and updated, not updatable by user. (optional) spec_attach_groups = [
+    meta_creation_time = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | CreationTime is the creation time of the object.
+System generated and updated, not updatable by user. (optional) spec_attach_groups = [
         "spec.attach-groups_example",
-    ] # [str] | list of security groups this policy is attached to. (optional) spec_attach_tenant = True # bool | specifies if the set of rules need to be attached globally to a tenant. (optional) spec_priority = 1 # int | Policy priority.
-If not specified, it will be assigned automatically in increments of 1000. (optional) propagation_status_generation_id = "propagation-status.generation-id_example" # str | The Generation ID this status is for. (optional) propagation_status_updated = 1 # int | The number of Naples that this version has already been pushed to. (optional) propagation_status_pending = 1 # int | Number of Naples pending.
-If this is 0 it can be assumed that everything is up to date. (optional) propagation_status_min_version = "propagation-status.min-version_example" # str | The Version running on the slowest Naples. (optional) propagation_status_status = "propagation-status.status_example" # str | Textual description of propagation status. (optional) propagation_status_pending_dscs = [
-        "propagation-status.pending-dscs_example",
-    ] # [str] | list of DSCs where propagation did not complete. (optional)
+    ] # [str] | list of security groups this policy is attached to. (optional)

     # example passing only required values which don't have defaults set
     try: